primodiumxyz/empires/apps/web/README.md

 pnpm dev:web
 ```

 Then navigate to [http://localhost:3000](http://localhost:3000) in your browser.
+To see cheatcodes, navigate to [http://localhost:3000/game?showCheatcodes=true](http://localhost:3000/game?showCheatcodes=true).
+In production, only namespace admins can use cheatcodes.

 ## Organization